 - It’s also advisable to keep your dog’s essentials clean.
-So, regularly check the dog bed and kennel for pests, wash the dog bed, coat and mat weekly.
+So, regularly check the dog bed and kennel for pests, and wash the dog bed, coat and mat weekly.

-- In winter, keep your dog warm through sweaters and indoor heating.
+- In winter, keep your dog warm with sweaters and indoor heating.
 Not only this, but it also prevents your dog’s paws from carrying toxic ice salt by the roadsides that he can lick.

 7. Do Proper Dental Care for your Dog.